Soyle-Productions/soyle-stories-user-manual/How Do I/Change/a Story Event's/Point in Time.md

-## How Do I Change a Story Event's Location?
+## How Do I Change a Story Event's Point in Time?

 This guide assumes you have [created](/How%20Do%20I/Create/a%20Story%20Event.md) the [story event](/What%20is/a%20Story%20Event.md) in question.